Region level via centralization for hyperplane arrangements and beyond: The level distribution for semilattices

-Examples of uniform geometric lattices include the partition and signed partition lattices, the boolean lattice, and its $q$-analogs.
-When a semilattice $M$ has uniform centralization, we can gather the terms in Theorem \ref{chi_semilattice} by the dimension of $S$ and rearrange to obtain the following corollary.
+Examples of restriction-uniform geometric lattices include the partition and signed partition lattices, the boolean lattice, and its $q$-analogs.
+When a semilattice $M$ has restriction-uniform centralization, we can gather the terms in Theorem \ref{chi_semilattice} by the dimension of $S$ and rearrange to obtain the following corollary.

-\begin{corollary} Let $M$ be a geometric semilattice such that $\underline{M}$ is uniform.
+\begin{corollary} Let $M$ be a geometric semilattice such that $\underline{M}$ is restriction-uniform.
 Then we have

 \end{corollary}

 This corollary motivated our discovery of Theorem \ref{chi_semilattice}, as the special case where $\underline{M}$ is $\Pi_n$ captures \emph{nondegenerate deformations} of the braid arrangement, recovering the main result of \cite{zhang_2024} and generalizing a result from \cite{chen_2026} as we will see in the next section.